larsbrinkhoff/xForth/README.md

 expect to fold the finished result back into lbForth.

-The targets are tested using these simulators: naken_asm, uCsim, simulavr, and gpsim.
+The targets are tested using these simulators: naken_asm, uCsim, simulavr, gpsim, and simh.
 The status of the tests is:
 [![Test](https://travis-ci.org/larsbrinkhoff/xForth.svg?branch=master)](https://travis-ci.org/larsbrinkhoff/xForth)

 The compiler is suitable for parts with 1K program memory and 64 bytes